rizvanua/lighthouse-vercel/README.md

 ## Usage

 1. Open the web interface at `http://localhost:80`
-2. Enter the URL you want to analyze
+2. Enter up to 2 URLs you want to analyze
-3. Click "Analyze" to start the Lighthouse audit
+3. Click "Analyze" to start the Lighthouse audits
 4. View the results including:
    - Largest Contentful Paint (LCP)
    - Time to First Byte (TTFB)
    - Download the full Lighthouse report

+## Troubleshooting

+### Common Issues

+1. **Chrome/Chromium not found**
+   - Ensure the Docker container has the correct Chrome dependencies installed
+   - Check the `CHROME_PATH` environment variable

+2. **TypeScript compilation errors**
+   - Verify that the source files are in the correct location (`src/` directory)
+   - Check the `tsconfig.json` configuration

+3. **Docker volume issues**
+   - The `dist/` and `node_modules/` directories are mounted as anonymous volumes
+   - Only the `reports/` directory is shared with the host

 ## Contributing